EAS-project-oy/eas-eu-compliance/readme.txt

 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==
+= 1.4.63 =
+* Hotfix for the detected issue with init process released

+= 1.4.62 =
+* Issue with unsaved checkout form data fixed

 = 1.4.59 =
 * Fixed issue with button positioning on the checkout page
 * Enhanced support of WPML multicurrency